 old Alenco window repair

-A home owner from Sevierville, TN says:
+Home Owner from Sevierville, TN

 I have single hung Alenco windows installed in 1967 or 68.
 Both balance springs are shot and sticking out the bottom of the sash.
 Do you have replacement parts and can you tell me how to replace them?
 I don't know how to remove the sash either since they don't have the removal clips.